 The tasting area is arguably the highlight of the first floor featuring up to sixteen vintners at any given time.
 Over the years there has been some turnover with various brands but some have also have been here since the beginning.
 Each vintner represented offers several of their wines – with a such a diversified selection of vintners, there is a wine available for most any palate and price point.
 Wines can be purchased by the glass, bottle or flight.
 While no food is served on site, visitors are welcome to bring food into the space and enjoy along with wine purchased on site.
 Private tastings can be arranged with some of these vintners on site by advance reservation (where they are able to showcase additional wines).

-And unlike most tasting rooms where bathrooms service a specific purpose only – visitor’s will want to make a special stop in their bathroom to view its creative design.
-A television embedded in a mirror plays Feast it Forward culinary shows.
+And visitor’s will want to stop by their bathroom to read the latest in all the graffiti and words of wisdom that visitors mark on the walls.
 Katie has long enjoyed doodling; the bathroom door is an extension of her artistic interests and visitors are encouraged to write their own quotes or add their own doodles.

 Upstairs features an impressive culinary space that is ground zero for the Feast it Forward lifestyle production network – when shows are being filmed here, televisions downstairs broadcast the live feed.
 This kitchen can also be used for guest chefs to offer culinary classes.
 Already celebrity chefs Rick Moonen, Roland Passot and Jaques Pepin have filmed here (the first culinary show filmed on site was Riffs and Recipes).
 The space only seats about 25 people.